mikecreighton/simple-groq-transcriber/README.md

 # Simple Groq Transcriber

-A simple and efficient audio transcription tool powered by the GroqCloud API, using OpenAI Whisper models.

-## Overview

 Simple Groq Transcriber is a tool that leverages Groq's API to transcribe audio recordings into text.
 It provides fast and accurate transcriptions while being easy to use.

 ## Features